top of page

 1986case.jpg

-Certain cases were shipped to 'big box' or club stores such as, in this example, Price Club.
+Certain cases were shipped to 'big box' or club stores such as, in the example to the left, Price Club.
 Note the label with "PC" rather than the typical printed '86'.
 Boxes inside were individually wrapped in cellophane so they could be sold as units.

 Wax Box Cello Sealed_edited.png